 When should I use a condom?

 Ideally, you should use a condom every time you have sex.
-Remember, even the tiniest drop of fluid from the penis during the early stages of an erection (pre-cum) can contain sperm and Sexually Transmitted Infections.
-You should always use a condom if you’re uncertain of your partner’s sexual history or if you know your partner has HIV or any other Sexually Transmitted Infection.
+Remember, even the smallest drop of fluid from the penis during the early stages of an erection (pre-cum) can contain sperm and STIs.
+You should always use a condom if you’re uncertain of your partner’s sexual history or if you know your partner has HIV or any other STI.
+STIs can also be transmitted through oral sex performed on a vagina or anus.
+Dental dams are the best form of protection here.

 How to use a condom:

 - Always put a condom on well before you start to have sex or touch your partner’s genitals.
-You might not notice it, but some semen comes out of the penis before you cum
+You might not notice it, but some semen comes out of the penis before ejaculation

 - Make sure the condom fits securely on the hard penis (erection): you can buy condoms in different sizes